CodeupClassroom/deimos-books-app/README.md

 The file `src/getMovies.js` also contains an example api request.
 You can reference this to get started building out the parts of your application that interact with the api.

+The `db.json` file contains your "database".
+You can edit this file directly to make changes to your data, and this file will be updated if you make api requests that modify the data.

 ## Specification